 Introducing San Diego

-San Diego was founded by Spanish expeditionaries, who sailed into the sheltered bay as far back as 1542.
+San Diego was founded by Spanish expeditionaries, who sailed into the sheltered bay as long ago as 1542.
 Though it was another two hundred years before Spanish missionaries arrived to create a permanent settlement.

 Nowadays San Diego is not just the oldest city in the Golden State, but also its second biggest.
 The city is a main naval base, a busy commercial port, and the heart of a thriving technology area.
 San Diego's busy port and its closeness to the Mexican border give the city an international flavor, and a revitalized center and a long historical past adds extra to this energy filled feel.